-The changes were proposed to help increase pedestrian and cycle safety by stopping people ignoring the current restrictions.
+The introduction of bus lane enforcement on Low Poppleton Lane was proposed to help increase pedestrian and cycle safety by stopping people ignoring the current restrictions.
 They were agreed in consultation with the executive member for transport and planning by the Director for Economy and Place in September.

 Construction is due to start on Tuesday 2 January and is expected to be complete by 12 January, weather dependant.
 Work will take place from 9.30am – 4pm, Monday – Friday.
 During this time, bus service 10 will divert via Boroughbridge Road and Station Road.

 All traffic other than local bus services and the Manor School mini bus will be prohibited from passing through this restriction.

 As with any construction work there is likely to be a certain amount of disruption.
 Residents can be assured that we will do everything possible to minimise this.

 We have written to residents and businesses in the area to inform them of the changes.
 Temporary signs have also been put in place to give motorists advance warning of the new bus lane.

 Once in place, motorists who breach the restrictions will be issued with a Penalty Charge Notice (PCN).
 This will be £60, reduced to £30 if payment is made within 14 days.

 Any comments on the trial can be sent to email@example.com.
 All comments will be considered before a decision is made on whether to make the scheme permanent or to revert to the old restrictions.